n3o77/no5/README.md

 ## Intro

-I introduced something I call "VarTypes" which are placeholders in the templates with different purposes and default logic.
+I introduced something I call "Types" which are placeholders in the templates with different purposes and default logic.
-You can learn more about VarTypes and their properties on the bottom of the page.
+You can learn more about Types and their properties on the bottom of the page.

 ## Quick Start